 Visit the consulate to lodge your application

 My best advice is to be there as early as possible in case you have any delays.
 It’s an incredibly small office and there doesn’t seem to be an awful lot of traffic through there (the waits were modest when i lodged my application, but always best to be safe).
-There was only one person working when I handed my application in, so I waited in a small queue of about 8 people, but it was quite quick.
+There was only one person working when I handed my application in, so I waited in a small queue of about 8 people and it was very quick.

 A number of people in front of me were actually turned away for not having all the necessary documents or not having the correct change for payment, so make sure you’re prepared with extra cash.
 I struggled to find the current fees posted online, so I just came with more than I thought I’d need to be safe (as mentioned above, I paid a bit over AR2000 in early 2015).
 Once inside, the process was quite quick; the man briefly looked over my application receipt, trimmed down my passport photo slightly so that it would fit before gluing it to the application, and then accepted my payment.